JasonN3/openvox_modules/domain_join/AD_Setup.md

 ## Smartcard configuration
 - `/etc/sssd/pki/sssd_auth_ca_db.pem`
   In this file, include the certificate chain for your DCs.
 It does not need to contain your DCs themselves.
 During the smartcard process, the client will validate your DC's certificate.
+Make sure to add the certs to your system's trusted CA list.
 - `/etc/sssd/sssd.conf`
   - Add the following line under `[domain/DOMAIN]`
     ```ini